qatoolkit/qatoolkit-core-net/README.md

 It contains general interfaces and models for QAToolKit libraries, but also core logic and functions to modify `HttpRequest` object.

 ## 1. HttpRequest functions
-HttpRequest object is one of the main objects that is shared among the QA Toolkit libraries. `QAToolKit.Core` library contains `HttpRequestTools` which gives us functions to manipulate the HttpRequest object.
+HttpRequest object is one of the main objects that is shared among the QA Toolkit libraries. `QAToolKit.Core` library contains `HttpRequestTools` which can manipulate the HttpRequest object.

-Currently there are `HttpRequestDataReplacer` and `HttpRequestDataGenerator` which is still experimental.
+Currently there are `HttpRequestUrlGenerator`, `HttpRequestBodyGenerator` and `HttpRequestHeaderGenerator`.

 ### 1.1.
-HttpRequestDataReplacer
+HttpRequestUrlGenerator
 This is a method that will accept key/value pairs for replacement of placeholders in the `HttpRequest` object.

 ```csharp